The Hidden Gems in Station 18, Ipoh

 The first dish to grace upon us was the seafood salad.
 Green salad with some raw salmon cubes tossed with wafu sauce.
 There is a choice between Wafu or Sesame sauce.
 Wafu, a Japanese dressing that consists of soy sauce, rice vinegar, and vegetable oil.
 The combination was of the salad sour and salty with a tinge of sweetness.
 Other ingredients in the salad were some prawn slices and some tomatoes.
 It was refreshing and light, prepping us for what’s coming next!

 Our family members insisted on ordering the Sashimi Moriawase.
-Fresh and vibrant sashimi was served to us.
+They serve it with a fresh and vibrant sashimi.
 We can certified that the ingredients sourced are top quality.
 Our members gushed about the price for its portion.
 3 slices each of salmon, squid, prawn, tuna, swordfish and yellowtail.
 They will not burn a hole in your pocket with the price of RM69.90.
 Each slice of fish is buttery and thick enough to make you feel satisfied.

 While we savored the fried rice, Ishikari Konabe (Salmon Soup) was served.
 It is placed on a portable stove.
 Papa was very intrigued by the mini stove.
 Round and compact, perfect for one.
 The dish was filled with rich seafood and vegetables.
 The soup looks light but packs a punch of flavors.
 Ingredients in it were tofu, vegetables and mushrooms.
 As the salmon simmered into it, the ingredients blended well creating the perfect harmony.
 This was our top choice for the night.
 Healthy and yummy at the same time.
 We kept reaching for it for servings after servings.